-There is a silent leadership crisis going on right now in many workplaces around the world.
-The generation shift taking place in the market and the changing needs of the current workplace, including software development teams moving to Agile and its model of “servant leadership,” are forcing an older generation of leaders to evolve their leadership styles.
+There is a big chance that your organization is undergoing a silent leadership crisis.
+The generational shift taking place in the market and the changing needs of the current workplace, including software development teams moving to Agile and its model of “servant leadership”, are forcing an older generation of leaders to evolve their leadership styles.

-This article explores this leadership crisis from different angles and attempts to point toward areas where leaders can observe their own behaviors and consider new possibilities.
+This article explores this leadership crisis from different angles and attempts to point toward areas where leaders can observe their own behaviours and consider new possibilities.

 In many companies, the word “leadership” is associated with people who are strong, directive, and who get things done.
 The culture in these companies promotes people who act in this way to get results.

 When you look more closely at the leadership teams that work in these cultures and hear their stories, you will come to realize they are part of a cycle that perpetuates itself.
-For example, a long-time department head learned this behavior from his boss as he was coming up in the company (and may still be acting this way with him now) and figured this was the way things work here.
-Because this behavior is “normal” to him, he works with his own management team in the same way and teaches them the same behaviors.
+For example, a long-time department head learned this behaviour from his boss as he was coming up in the company.
+He may still be acting this way with this boss now, as he figured this was the way things worked around here.
+Because this behaviour is “normal” to him, he works with his own management team in the same way and teaches them the same behaviours.

-Although there can be something very comforting about having such strong and directive leadership figures, it can also create the daunting side effect that employees become unwilling to take any initiative for fear of being shut down, ridiculed, or blamed for failure.
+There can be something very comforting about having such strong and directive leadership figures.
+It can also create a daunting side effect: employees become unwilling to take any initiative for fear of being shut down, ridiculed, or blamed for failure.

-As a consultant, I often begin my engagements by doing some form of an assessment for my clients of what is going on in their organizations.
-During this phase of the engagement process, there is often a delicious polarity that comes to light.
+As a consultant, I often begin my engagements by doing an assessment of what is going on in my client's organization.
+During this phase, there is often an interesting polarity that comes to light.

-The leadership team will bemoan the fact that many employees seem to be going through the motions, seem disengaged, or seem not to be taking any initiative.
+The leadership team will bemoan the fact that many employees seem to be going through the motions, are disengaged, or are not taking any initiative.
 Meanwhile, employees will tell me all about the lack of openness, directivity, and control that management exerts over them.
 It is not that they do not want to try, but indirectly they are being conditioned not to try anymore.

-When I report back to the management team, they process the information and then it cycles back to how they have to act in this way because of the lack of engagement and initiative on the part of employees; a perception that in turn perpetuates the cycle and the current culture.
+When I report back to the management team, they receive the information and respond that they have to act in this way because of the lack of engagement and initiative on the part of employees.
+This perception in turn perpetuates the cycle and the current culture.

-There is an entire male generation in the world right now who grew up in an era when “real men” did not show their emotions or reveal their vulnerability in any way.
+There is an entire male generation right now who grew up in an era when “real men” did not show their emotions or reveal their vulnerability in any way.
 Many men in the older generation of leaders right now are cut from this mold.

 One challenge this generation of men now face is that there is an increasing number of women assuming prominent leadership roles.
-In the not-so-distant past, these women were a small minority and they had to adapt to the mostly masculine culture around them, but this is no longer true.
-In recent conversations with these male leaders, many understand there is a need for them to change as well, but they do not know how to make this change, and it creates a lot of discomfort for them.
+In the not-so-distant past, these women were a small minority and they had to adapt to the mostly masculine culture around them, but this is becoming less and less true.
+In my recent conversations with these male leaders, many understand there is a need for them to change.
+They do not know how to make this change and it creates a lot of discomfort for them.

 Authentic leadership means that, as a leader, you can express to your teams that you do not have all the answers and you need their help.
 Authentic leadership means you recognize and acknowledge the impact you may have on the people around you and apologize or make amends for the actions you regret.

-In my work, I see and hear many leaders who make judgments on the emotional outbursts of their employees without recognizing how their words in a certain situation or their actions (or lack thereof) in the past or present contributed to the outburst.
+In my work, I see and hear many leaders who make judgments on the emotional outbursts of their employees.
+They do not recognize how their words or actions (or lack thereof) in a certain situation in the past or present contributed to the outburst.

-In many companies, you can read the company values on the company intranet, but how are the leaders actually living and breathing these values every day when interacting with their employees?
+In many organizations, you can read the company values on the intranet, but how are the leaders actually living and breathing these values every day when interacting with their employees?

 In companies trying to adopt Agile practices, new values need to emerge.
-Among other things, leaders of Agile teams need to be able to empower their teams and trust them to make decisions.
+If you are the leader of Agile teams, you need to be able to empower your teams and trust them to make decisions.
 This is one of the key success factors in building high-performing teams.

-I often remind many of my clients that being Agile is not about what you think you are doing or what you would like to do; it is about how you actually embody the values through your everyday actions with your employees and business partners.
-For example, if you say one of your values is to empower your employees, how does this actually play out in your interactions with them every day?
+I often remind my clients that being Agile is not about your to-do list.
+It is about how you actually embody your values through your everyday actions with your employees and business partners.
+For example, if you say one of your values is to empower your employees, how does this actually play out in your daily interactions with them?

 Let’s take a quick look at how this could unfold.
 Imagine for a moment a team composed of people who have worked in a company for a very long time.
 During this time, leaders conditioned their employees to follow directions — do as they were told, or else.

 Now imagine this same team hearing about your value of empowering employees.
-Consider how they feel when the same leaders who behaved otherwise for all those years tell them they can start making decisions about their projects.
-The hard truth is that on both sides, this feels very unnatural at first and, based on my experience, a few things tend to happen:
+Consider how they feel when the same leaders who behaved otherwise for all those years suddenly tell them they can start making decisions about their projects.
+The hard truth is that on both sides, this feels very unnatural at first and, based on my experience, one of these scenarios tends to happen:

-Real change begins with leaders living and breathing the values they say they are promoting.
-When leaders act as if the values they are promoting on the wall do not apply to themselves, it has a big impact on their employees as well as on their own credibility.
+As a leader, when you act as if the values you are promoting on the office wall do not apply to you, it has a big impact on their employees as well as on their own credibility.

 In some companies, leaders may have a hard time participating in conversations because of how they feel they are influencing the conversation.
-When they speak, people will tend to go along with them, so they find themselves speaking last to allow everyone else to speak; ironically, this also gives them the last word.
+When you speak, do people tend to go along with you, so you find yourself speaking last to allow everyone else to speak?
+Ironically, this also gives you the last word.

-The challenge for leaders in these situations is learning how to engage actively in conversations just like any other participant in the room.
-The solution lies in finding the right balance between supporting the team to have the right conversations and pressing your own view because the conversation is messy.
-Although the conversation may seem disordered and painful to you as a leader, teams need to learn to get through this phase to become more productive and take more ownership in their decisions.
+If you are a leader in this situation, the challenge is learning how to engage actively in conversations just like any other participant in the room.
+You have to find the right balance between supporting your team in having the right conversations and pressing your own view because the conversation is messy.
+Although the conversation may seem disordered and painful to you as a leader, teams need to learn to get through this phase to become more productive and take ownership of their decisions.

 How can you suggest an idea and at the same time allow others to change or reject it?
 How can you bring your points into the conversation in a way that supports the team and leaves them space to continue the discussion?

-Co-creating with your team means you are open to hearing their ideas and also means you are open to a solution other than your own.
+Co-creating with your team means you are open to hearing their ideas and to adopting a solution other than your own.

 With Agile teams, we speak of “servant” or “collaborative” leadership, but leaders often misunderstand this concept.
 In my experience working in large companies, I have seen leaders shy away from influencing a team decision or speaking their piece because their belief is that leaders need to step away to let the team decide.